valkey-io/placeholderkv/deps/README.md

 fast_float
 ---
 The fast_float library provides fast header-only implementations for the C++ from_chars functions for `float` and `double` types as well as integer types.
 These functions convert ASCII strings representing decimal values (e.g., `1.3e10`) into binary types.
-We provide exact rounding (including round to even).
-In our experience, these `fast_float` functions many times faster than comparable number-parsing functions from existing C++ standard libraries.
+The functions are much faster than comparable number-parsing functions from existing C++ standard libraries.

 Specifically, `fast_float` provides the following two functions to parse floating-point numbers with a C++17-like syntax (the library itself only requires C++11):